Steve20144/gem5/README.md

 ---

-## Chapter 1: Introduction & Preface
+## Chapter 1: Introduction & Setup

-% Introduce gem5, the purpose of the report, and provide an overview of what will be covered.

 gem5 is an open-source, modular simulation platform widely used in computer architecture research and development.
 It allows researchers and engineers to model and analyze the behavior of computer systems, including CPUs, memory hierarchies, caches, and interconnects.
 By providing a flexible and extensible framework, gem5 supports multiple processor architectures such as x86, ARM, and RISC-V, as well as various system configurations.